 The Ara as It Was – Rome

-History and technology meet at “The Ara as It Was”, a multi-sensorial experience at Ara Pacis in Rome, from October 13th, 2016 to October 30th, 2017.
+History and technology meet at “The Ara as It Was”, a multi-sensorial experience at Ara Pacis in Rome, up to October 25th, 2019.

 Ara Pacis is one of the most important monuments of ancient Roman art.
 It was built between 13 and 9 BC to honor the return of Augustus to Rome after three years in Hispania and Gaul.